Edmund Creffield: Bride of Christ Church

-In February Creffield was accused of having adulterous relations in Portland with Maud’s aunt, Donna Starr.
+In February, a Mr. and Mrs. Worrell in Hood River came forward and said that they had joined Creffield's sect in Hood River but left when they realized he was having sexual relations with female members to purify their bodies.
+Donna Mitchell Starr was a member of the sect, and her husband, Burgess Ebeneazer Starr, pressed charges of adultery.
+Donna Starr was Sarah Hurt's sister-in-law, and the aunt of Maud Hurt.

 Adultery was a criminal offense, so a warrant was put out for his arrest.
 A statewide manhunt went on for months.
 Meanwhile, many of his followers fasted and spent their days lying flat on the floor praying.
 Most were committed to either the Oregon State Insane Asylum or the Boys and Girls Aid Society in Portland.

 In July, one month after Sarah Hurt was committed, Creffield was discovered nude and starving under her house.
-Creffield said he was innocent, but was found guilty and served seventeen months in the Oregon State Penitentiary.
-When released, he claimed he was Jesus Christ risen from the dead, his resurrection being his emergence from prison.
+Creffield said he was innocent, but was found guilty and served fifteen months in the Oregon State Penitentiary.
+It was during this trial that Mrs. Worrell corrected the record and revealed that the sect's true name was the Church of the Bride of Christ.
+When released, Creffield claimed he was Jesus Christ risen from the dead, his resurrection being his emergence from prison.

 Creffield said he was responsible for the 1906 San Francisco earthquake and his followers, all of whom had been released from the asylum, believed him.
 "Creffield is Jesus Christ," Cora Hartley said.
 "He condemned the city of San Francisco and brought the earthquake; he has condemned the city of Corvallis and an earthquake will destroy this place."
 She and the others obeyed his order to evacuate to the coast.

 Assassination

 In April, Louis Hartley, a wealthy mine owner, followed his wife, Cora, and daughter, Sophie, when they went to Newport to meet up with Creffield and the others.
-As the group boarded a ferry, Hartley fired a revolver four times at Creffield.
+As the group boarded a ferry, Hartley fired a revolver five times at Creffield.
 The gun snapped harmlessly because the centerfire cartridges were wrong for the rimfire gun.

 Others were also gunning for Creffield, so he fled to Seattle with Maud.
-There, a man named George Mitchell found him and, in front of witnesses, killed him.
+There, George Mitchell, the younger brother of Donna Mitchell Starr and the older brother of Esther Mitchell—also a devout member of the sect—found Creffield and shot him through the head on May 7, 1906.

 Multnomah County’s district attorney, John Manning, sent King County’s prosecuting attorney, Kenneth Mackintosh, a letter saying, "I investigated many, many charges against him [Creffield] while he was on his Holy Rolling tour in Oregon, the character of which were perfectly awful, in so far as being low, degenerate and brutal, and if permitted, I would like an opportunity to testify before the grand jury, before Mitchell is indicted … I think the taking of the law in one’s own hands, under such circumstances, to mete out summary justice is almost excusable.".
-Mackintosh was appalled by Manning’s suggestion.
+Mackintosh was appalled by Manning's suggestion.